Why do we do it?

 • Statistics (key stage 2 only)

-At Dean Field, Maths takes place for an hour daily in classes 1-6.
-Work is differentiated to ensure we target each individual child’s needs.
-Within these lessons we aim to build on previous knowledge and scaffold the children to progress further and achieve the objective set by the teacher.
-Responsive teaching is implemented as much as possible in which teachers and teaching assistants are assessing the children within the lesson to ensure if they are struggling, that they can receive the help that is needed and any misconceptions are addressed before the end of the lesson.
+At Dean Field, Maths takes place daily.
+We teach to the top, allowing all children to access their own year group’s curriculum.
+Intervention is mostly immediate, but otherwise, the same day.
+Within each lesson, we aim to build on previous knowledge and scaffold the children to progress further and achieve the objective set by the teacher.
+Responsive teaching is implemented as much as possible in which teachers and teaching assistants are assessing the children within the lesson to ensure, if they are struggling, that they receive the help that is needed and any misconceptions are addressed before the end of the lesson.

 How is it assessed?

-The children’s books are marked on a daily basis to ensure the teacher has a good understanding of where the child is up to and can plan further lessons accordingly.
-Along with this, peer and self-assessment are important tools that are accessed during some Maths lessons in which the children will mark their own or others work with ‘pink pen’.
+The children’s books are marked on a daily basis, mostly live, in the lesson, to ensure the teacher has a good understanding of where the child is up to and can plan further lessons accordingly.
+Along with this, peer and self-assessment are important tools that are accessed during some maths lessons in which the children will mark their own or others work with ‘pink pen’.

-Other forms of assessment alongside the work that children are producing every day in books include half termly ‘NFER’ tests that are marked by the teacher to be able to show progress.
+Other forms of assessment alongside the work that children are producing every day in books include half termly ‘NFER’ tests that are marked by the teacher.
 The tests give a standardised and age standardised score to give the teacher a really clear picture of where the class are at.
 This is logged on our whole school assessment system ‘Target Tracker’ and also shared with parents at parent’s evenings and in end of year reports.

-If your child is in Year2 or Year 6 they will also undergo a Maths ‘SATs’ test (Standard Assessment Tests).
+If your child is in Year 2 or Year 6 they will also undergo a Maths ‘SAT’ test (Standard Assessment Tests).
 This includes an arithmetic paper and a reasoning paper and is taken nationally by every primary school child (with some exceptions).
-The school aim to prepare the children in these year groups for their SATs and we do not intend for it to be a time of stress or worry.
+The school’s aim is to prepare the children in these year groups for their SATs and we do not intend for it to be a time of stress or worry.
 Any preparation for these tests that can be done at home will be sent with the children and we really do appreciate the support of parents in getting their children to practice and access the materials sent home.

-In order for the children to succeed to the best of their ability in Maths we need to ensure that we as teachers and parents are working in a partnership with the children’s learning at the centre.
-Each week the children will receive a piece of Maths homework to be completed and returned to school by the day stated by their teacher.
+In order for the children to succeed to the best of their ability in maths we need to ensure that we as teachers and parents are working in a partnership with the children’s learning at the centre.
+Each week the children will receive a piece of maths homework to be completed and returned to school by the day stated by their teacher.
 Help and support with homework, as previously mentioned, is valuable and much appreciated tool to ensure the children are extending their learning beyond the classroom.
+To assist you with this, a calculation method document is saved on your child’s Seesaw account.
+This can be located in the maths calculation method folder.
+Your child’s class teacher will also upload video tutorials, as and when each method is taught.

-Each child 1-6 will also be issued with a login to a website named ‘Times table Rockstars’ which can be accessed from home.
+Each child in years 2-6 will also be issued with a login to a website named ‘Times table Rockstars’ which can be accessed from home.
 Rapid recall of times tables is crucial, especially as the children progress through school and this website that school subscribe to is a fun way of learning them.
-This will be especially beneficial as from the 2019 to 2020 academic year onwards, schools in England will be required to administer an online multiplication tables check to year 4 pupils.
-The pupils who are currently (2018/19) in Year 2 will be the first cohort for this to happen to.
+This will be especially beneficial this year (2020-2021) as schools in England will be required to administer an online multiplication tables check to year 4 pupils.